pm-story-write

 Input:

-/jaan-to:pm-story-write "bulk export feature" "system administrator" "analyze usage data offline"
+/pm-story-write "bulk export feature" "system administrator" "analyze usage data offline"

 Generated Story: